 Professional Treatment for Xanax Addiction

 At Allure Detox, we can help.
-Xanax addiction is a serious chemical dependency that requires clinical supervision to ensure that a person can safely detox.
-At Allure Detox, we have medically-assisted detox programs that provide replacement and comfort medication that will ease withdrawal symptoms.
+Xanax addiction is a severe chemical dependency that requires clinical supervision to ensure that a person can safely detox.
+At Allure Detox, we have medically-assisted detox programs that provide replacement and comfort medication to ease withdrawal symptoms.

-Our Xanax detox in West Palm Beach, Florida is overseen by an experienced clinical staff that specializes in Xanax addiction recovery.
-Every person who is admitted into our comfortable Xanax detox unit will be under the care of state-licensed clinicians, psychiatrists, counselors, and therapists.
-Each staff member of our cross-disciplinary team works together to ensure that our clients are monitored around the clock.
+Our Xanax detox in West Palm Beach, Florida, is overseen by an experienced clinical staff that specializes in Xanax addiction recovery.
+Every person admitted into our comfortable Xanax detox unit will be under the care of state-licensed clinicians, psychiatrists, counselors, and therapists.
+Each staff member of our cross-disciplinary team works to ensure that our clients are monitored around the clock.
 Call us and begin healing safely from addiction today.